SamuelTownsend/holbertonschool-system_engineering-devops/0x01-shell_permissions/README.md

-This directory will contain shell permission commands
+This directory is going  contain shell permission commands